hqi001/rosaria_client/README.md

 # Rosaria Client

-This is a ROS package forked from [rosaria_client](https://github.com/pengtang/rosaria_client), which is good demo for beginner to learn how to start on ROSARIA.
+This is a ROS package forked from [rosaria_client](https://github.com/pengtang/rosaria_client), where good demos are available for beginners to learn how to start ROSARIA.
 Please refer to the link above for detailed information.

-This document only focuses on the new features.
-In other words, I try to implement some control algorithms for [Pioneer 3-AT](http://www.mobilerobots.com/researchrobots/p3at.aspx) robots.
+This document shows the new features focusing on cooperative multi-robot systems.
+I perform my research on [Pioneer 3-AT](http://www.mobilerobots.com/researchrobots/p3at.aspx) robots.

-Update date: Oct.
-12, 2017
+Update date: Nov.
+15, 2017
 by [@hanzheteng](https://github.com/hanzheteng)

 # Update Log